 21-Day Filmmaking Competition

-" Organized by Project Twenty1 since 2006, The 21-Day Filmmaking Competition gives teams of filmmakers and animators from around the world the opportunity to make films and animations up to 10 minutes long in just 21 days.
+Organized by Project Twenty1 since 2006, The 21-Day Filmmaking Competition gives teams of filmmakers and animators from around the world the opportunity to make films and animations up to 10 minutes long in just 21 days.
 It has grown to become the largest filmmaking contest in Philadelphia, involving up to 65 Teams in a single year.
-We provide inspiration (“The Element”), motivation (a competition!), a World Premiere theatrical screening at the Philadelphia Film & Animation Festival, and worldwide promotion after the festival ends.
-For more information, go here: http://www.projecttwenty1.com/festival/21daycompetition/ "
+We provide inspiration (“The Element”), motivation (a competition!), a World Premiere theatrical screening, free submission to the Philadelphia Film & Animation Festival, and worldwide promotion after the screenings end.
+For more information, go here: http://www.projecttwenty1.com/festival/21daycompetition/

-" Marketing is NOT a required component of the Competition, and all teams are free to hand in their films with no marketing whatsoever.
+Marketing is NOT a required component of the Competition, and all teams are free to hand in their films with no marketing whatsoever.
 Why does this award exist?
 Marketing is an important part of any filmmaking team's arsenal if you want to make a career out of this, so what better place to practice your promotional skills than here and now?
 The Marketing Award is based on your campaign as a whole, and can include flyers, posters, websites, trailers, podcasts, and any other sort of traditional or viral web-based advertising you can think of!
 Best Marketing is the only award that is determined based on your work both inside AND outside the 21 Days of production - from the time you sign up as a Team up until the moment of the Awards Show, in fact.
-It is also the only category judged by the Festival organizers (Matt & Steph) as opposed to an impartial panel, because they are the only ones who can see your entire plan unfold throught the competition.
+It is also the only category judged by the Festival organizers as opposed to an impartial panel, because they are the only ones who can see your entire plan unfold throught the competition.
 (Hint: posting posters and trailers on your Facebook page or profile is not generally very effective marketing.)

-" Yes!
+Yes!
 Join as many Teams as you want!
 Just don't overcommit yourself, and you should probably let the team leaders know to avoid hard feelings later.
 This is a friendly competition.
-The point is to produce good work and build resumes and try new things, so everybody does better and gets farther if they help each other out.
+The point is to produce good work, build resumes, and try new things, so everybody does better and gets farther if they help each other out.
 If you are a writer and think you can write two scripts in a week, or an actor and think you can juggle your schedule to act in four different films over 21 days, find the teams and go for it!
 Just be honest about your schedules and other obligations and there shouldn't be any issues.
 We've even had Team Leaders sign up as two different teams before, so they could create and enter two different films that year.
-(Of course, they never finished both... but the option is there nonetheless!). "
+(Of course, no team has yet finished both... but maybe you'll be the first?)

-" Our legal team would answer "No." So our official answer is no. The easiest answer to this is: try not to.
+Our legal team would answer "No." So our official answer is no. The easiest answer to this is: try not to.
 Will it disqualify you from winning awards?
 Probably not.
 We may even probably be able to screen your film in a theater, since you are not strictly using their logos to turn a profit, and it's unlikely that these companies - even if they saw it happen - would care about appearing inoccuously in the background of an idea film.
 But it's been known to happen that they do.
 Sports teams/companies and movie/music studios are notoriously letigious.
 And above all, it will limit the film's promotion.
-It will be much more difficult for us to get your film out to other festivals, represent it on your behalf AFTER your Premiere screening at PFAF, and nearly impossible to add to the DVD we make each year, since to replicate that, we need to certify to our distributor that we own or have licensed the rights to literally everything in it.
+It will be much more difficult for us to get your film out to other festivals, or represent it on your behalf AFTER your World Premiere screening.
 So will it kill you?
 Probably not.
-But you ARE legally responsible if a company comes after you, so it's easier to just avoid copyrighted and trademarked brands and logos.
-Make up logos, invent parody posters, or keep things super-out-of-focus in the background.
+But you ARE legally responsible if the unauthorized company in question notices, so it's easier to just avoid copyrighted and trademarked brands and logos.
+Make up logos, invent parody posters, or keep your depth-of-field nice and tight.
 Your life will be a lot easier for it in all your filmmaking endeavors.
 And your film will feel a little more "pro" in the process!

-" Pay your team, don't pay them, it's up to you!
+Pay your team, or recruit volunteers, it's up to you!
 Our forms are written inferring that everybody is working volunteer (because 90% of teams do).
 But beyond what's written in the Cast/Crew Releases, you are welcome to throw your cast and crew some money if you're just that kinda guy/gal.
-We've seen 21-Day Films submitted that have cost their teams up to $12,000 to produce. "
+Past 21-Day Films have cost their teams up to $12,000 to produce.

-We want our cast and crew to be able to see the final cut of our film prior to its official World Premiere at PFAF.
+We want our cast and crew to be able to see the final cut of our film prior to its official World Premiere screening.
 Is it okay to put up a privately-accessible video online, or hold a cast/crew screening in somebody's house?

-" Yes, private cast/crew parties and private-access online links are fine.
+Yes, private cast/crew parties and private-access online links are fine.
 This includes Private and Unlisted YouTube links, and password-protected Vimeo uploads.
-As long as WE cannot find or view it and it doesn't appear on search engines, you're relatively safe.
+As long as WE cannot find or view it and it doesn't appear on search engines, you're safe.
 As for in-person events, they must be just that: PRIVATE.
-Do not go to a bar and screen it up on their projector or plasma screens for the world to see prior to your screening at PFAF.
+Do not go to a bar and screen it up on their projector or plasma screens for the world to see prior to your World Premiere 21-Day Screenings in October.
 That's a public event, and is now technically your World Premiere.
 Unless you've actually reserved the whole bar and only your cast and crew are present.
-(You get the point.) "
+(You get the point.)

-" That's not a question.
+That's not a question.
 Nevertheless, ALL creative work, starting with putting pen to paper, or fingers to keyboard, is to occur within the 21 Days of the competition.
 So although there is no easy way for us to formally police this, if we happen to observe evidence of pre-writing having happened, it would be a disqualification.
 Beyond that, our judges are instructed to judge all the films with the criteria that they feel the film WAS made in 21 Days and DID include the Element in some essential manner.
-We've had many judges in the past give lower marks to perfectly good - even excellent - films because they did not sufficiently include the Element to their satisfaction.and raised some element of doubt that the script was freshly written.
+We've had many judges in the past give lower marks to perfectly good - even excellent - films because they did not sufficiently include the Element to their satisfaction, and/or raised some element of doubt that the script was freshly written.
 That said, conceptualizing ahead of time is fair game.
 You may have a story brewing in your brain that you simply MUST tell.
 By all means, learn the element and start writing your opus, being sure to include the element.
-Just be aware if it's thrown in in the background on somebody's T-shirt, your judging points may suffer a little.
-How much it suffers depends from judge to judge and is totally subjective. "
+Just be aware if it's thrown in in the background on somebody's T-shirt, your final score may suffer.
+How much it suffers depends from judge to judge and is totally subjective.

 We would like to list a person in the Special Thanks or other section of the credits, even though they were not involved in the actual production in any way, nor on set at any time.
 Are they required to sign the forms?

-I know my 21-Day Film shouldn't be screened publicly before its World Premiere at PFAF, but what's a respectable time frame for uploading my short to vimeo, youtube and other venues after the premiere?
+I know my 21-Day Film shouldn't be screened publicly before its World Premiere Screening, but what's a respectable time frame for uploading my short to vimeo, youtube and other venues after the premiere?